dbann/policyclaims/README.md

 The analysis follows the sequence laid out in the `code/` directory:

 1. **Download metadata**
-   Query SCOPUS for each journal over 1990–2024.
-Save abstracts and metadata fields including year, keywords, citation counts, and corresponding author country.
+   Query Scopus for each journal over 1990-2024 and save abstracts and metadata fields including publication year, keywords, citation counts, and corresponding author country.

 2. **Clean corpus**
-   Restrict to research articles and remove non-empirical items, systematic reviews, and commentaries.
-Produce a de-duplicated, analysis-ready corpus.
+  Restrict the dataset to research articles and remove non-empirical items, systematic reviews, and commentaries to produce a de-duplicated, analysis-ready corpus.

 3. **Classify policy claims**
-   Run the Deepseek v3.1 model at low temperature on each abstract using the study prompt.
-Write out binary indicators for the presence of a policy claim.
+   Run DeepSeek V3.1 at low temperature on each abstract using the study prompt and generate a binary indicator for the presence of a policy claim.

 4. **Human validation**
-   Draw samples for blinded human review and compute agreement metrics relative to model outputs.
-The goal is to document reliability of the automated classification at scale.
+   Draw samples for blinded human review and compute agreement metrics against model outputs to assess reliability of the automated classification.

 5. **Primary analyses**
    Estimate prevalence by year, country, journal, field, and study design.
 Generate time series, country rankings, and journal contrasts.